FarhangAmaji/versatileAnn/README.md

 1. **use for timeseries data preparation:**<a id='useForTsDataPrep'></a>

-   - note depending on how you understand and learn new things, you may go from 1 to 5 in list below, or you may only start at 5 (commonDatasetsPrep) which utilizes the first four.
+   - note depending on how you understand and learn new things:
+     1. you may go from 1 to 5 in list below.
+     2. or you may only start at 5 (commonDatasetsPrep) which utilizes the first four.

    1. take a deep look at public functions in `\dataPrep\preprocessing.py` which are main functions for core data preprocessing operations to manipulate the raw data. getting familiar with these functions would help you a lot, so you will never do recreate those helper functions.